Changing application icon for Windows¶

 The taskbar icon is the icon that shows up on the taskbar when your project is running.

-To change the taskbar icon, go to Project → Project Settings → Application → Config → Icon.
-Click on the folder icon and select your desired icon.
+To change the taskbar icon, go to Project → Project Settings → Application → Config → Windows Native Icon.
+Click on the folder icon and select your ICO file.

 Changing the file icon¶